 I’m not sure we can do that anymore

 There is no end to controversial or difficult topics on our collective radar, and while it seems easier, nicer even, to just avoid those conversations, I’m not sure that Christians can do that anymore.
-The world has long been a terrible place for many vulnerable people – refugees, minorities, LGBTQ people – and things seem to be getting worse for many of them.
+The world has long been a terrible place for many vulnerable people – refugees, people of color, LGBTQ people – and things seem to be getting worse for many of them.

 If God’s people aren’t willing to stand alongside marginalized people in our actions and our conversations the way Jesus calls us to in Matthew 25:31-40, then how are we following Jesus?

-When it comes to talking about difficult or potentially explosive conversations, I know my family isn’t the only one that falls into the no-talking camp.
+When it comes to difficult or potentially explosive conversations, I know my family isn’t the only one that falls into the no-talking camp.

 And I know there are other families that take the opposite tack – the one that involves lots of shouting and slammed doors and early departures from family gatherings.

 Neither is healthy or helpful, and yet few of us are equipped with the kind of conflict management skills it takes to walk steadily through the many areas of ideological difference roiling around right now.
 That makes us more inclined to stay silent when someone says something racist or sexist or homophobic at our family gatherings.
 But it seems to me that people of faith need to get over our fear of conflict and learn how to speak up for others with conviction and kindness.

 We can do that by using a few conflict management skills that can keep a conversation from turning into a fight:

 Acknowledge that everyone holds their beliefs for a reason